tomedegroot/study-material/linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 For packages that are installed on your systems

 1. `dpkg --get-selections` -> get installed packages
+2. `dpkg -l 'PATTERN'` -> list installed packages matching the pattern with a description of the package
-2. `dpkg -s PACKAGENAME` -> get the status of a package (see if it is installed)
+3. `dpkg -s PACKAGENAME` -> get the status of a package (see if it is installed)
-2. `dpkg -L PACKAGENAME` -> list the files of the package installed on your system.
+4. `dpkg -L PACKAGENAME` -> list the files of the package installed on your system. (**mnemonic** L is based on l = installed files is based upon a package)

 For packages not yet installed, so use the package file: